Astrovicis/iPythonNutrition/README.txt

 An iPython Notebook for tracking health related things.
 Must have MongoDB and PyMongo installed and running for this notebook to work properly.

-Some foods have been added to the top for ease of use, however this is a very inexhaustive list.
+Some foods have been included in the 'Initial setup' cell for ease of use, however this is a very inexhaustive list.
 In the future, foods will most likely get their own database.
 For now however, feel free to modify the list of foods as you like.